apache/flink/docs/content/docs/connectors/datastream/kafka.md

 - If you configure the delivery guarantee with ```DeliveryGuarantee.EXACTLY_ONCE``` you also have use ```setTransactionalIdPrefix(String)```

+### Additional Properties
+In addition to properties described above, you can set arbitrary properties for KafkaSink and KafkaProducer by using ```setProperty(String, String)```.
+KafkaSink has following options for configuration:
+- ```client.id.prefix``` defines the prefix to use for Kafka producer's client ID

+For configurations of KafkaProducer, you can refer to
+<a href="http://kafka.apache.org/documentation/#producerconfigs">Apache Kafka documentation</a>
+for more details.

 ### Serializer

 You always need to supply a ```KafkaRecordSerializationSchema``` to transform incoming elements from